maptiler/maptiler-sdk-js/readme.md

 The special language `AUTO` will detect the platform/browser preferred language.

 ## 🕵️‍♂️ Geolocation
-The geolocation service provides location informations of a visitor using its IP address.
+The geolocation service provides location information of a visitor using its IP address.

-The geolocation uses the IP address of a visitors to provide informations about their location, such as city, region, country, timezone, etc. The precision is lower than GPS but does not require visitors to explicitely enable the location service from their web browser.
+The geolocation uses the IP address of a visitor to provide information about their location, such as city, region, country, timezone, etc. The precision is lower than GPS but does not require visitors to explicitly enable the location service from their web browser.

 There is only a single function:
 ```ts